UConn Huskies women's basketball: Geno Auriemma (1985–present)

-In his 40 years as head coach of the University of Connecticut women's basketball team, the Italian-born Luigi "Geno" Auriemma has inextricably linked his name with the program.
-Inheriting a program that had only had one winning season in its entire history, Auriemma has overseen one of the most successful rebuilding projects in college sports history.
-Under his watch, UConn has become the winningest team in women's college basketball, and he has made a strong case as one of the best coaches ever.
-Auriemma has won more than 25 different national Coach of the Year awards and was inducted into both the Naismith Memorial Basketball Hall of Fame and the Women's Basketball Hall of Fame.
-He was head coach of the United States women's national basketball team from 2009 until stepping down from that role after the 2016 Summer Olympics.
+In his 40 years as head coach of the University of Connecticut women's basketball team, Luigi "Geno" Auriemma has become very well known with the program.
+Inheriting a program that had only had one winning season in its entire history, Auriemma has overseen one of the largest turn arounds in college sports history.
+Under his watch, UConn has become the team that wins most often in women's college basketball.
+Auriemma has won more than 25 different national Coach of the Year awards, and was inducted into both the Naismith Memorial Basketball Hall of Fame, and the Women's Basketball Hall of Fame.
+He was head coach of the United States women's national basketball team from 2009, until stepping down from that role after the 2016 Summer Olympics.
 During his tenure with Team USA, they won the 2010 and 2014 World Cups, plus Olympic gold medals in 2012 and 2016.